Southampton-RSG-Training/industry-skills-agile-training/episodes/22-intro-automated-testing.md

 - Describe the three main types of tests and what each are used for
 - Describe the practice of test "mocking" and when to use it
 - Obtain example code repository and run existing unit tests
+- Describe the format of a unit test written for the Pytest testing framework

 ::::::::::::::::::::::::::::::::::::::::::::::::